-2. Oh man, this one has been on my list forever.
+2. Oh, man, this one has been on my list forever.
 Literally years.
-It's odd that I neglected to pick up Sodom's Tapping the Vein all this time because first impressions tell me this is one of the best thrash albums released in the '90s, bar none.
-It's amazing Sodom cranked the record out because other bands in the time period completely watered down or changed their sound to fit in with what the people "wanted."
+It's odd that I neglected to pick up Sodom's Tapping the Vein all this time because first impressions tell me this is one of the best thrash albums released in the nineties, bar none.
+It's amazing that Sodom cranked the record out because other bands in the time period completely watered down or changed their sound to fit in with what the people "wanted."
 Tapping the Vein is vicious, diabolical, and heinous - it takes no prisoners and rips your face off.
-Considering the band's record of consistency, it's no surprise the album is as amazing as it is.
+Considering the band's record of consistency, it's no surprise the album is as excellent as it is.
 Plus, Angelripper's vocals are downright savage.
 HIGHLY recommended, and a wonderful successor to Sodom's classic material, although this is arguably a classic itself.

 5. While every album in this haul has been satisfying to an immense degree, the actual jewel is Evocation's Dead Calm Chaos.
-I vividly remember watching the music video for "Tomorrow has no Sunrise" on Youtube countless times back in 2008, but when I went to purchase the album, it was grossly overpriced due to being an import.
+I vividly remember watching the music video for "Tomorrow has no Sunrise" on YouTtube countless times back in 2008, but when I went to purchase the album, it was grossly overpriced due to being an import.
 When I was surfing Amazon to buy the albums above, I remembered Dead Calm Chaos, searched it, and was thrilled to find its price down to normal levels, so I tacked it onto the group.
 The record hasn't let me down, and I'm spinning it at least once every couple days.
 Supremely heavy guitar riffs, thick vocals, and a sound bridging the gap between death metal and melodic death metal?
-Yes please.
+Yes, please.
 These Swedish metallers have it all.